prathameshnium/Kusanagi-AI/README.md

     *   **Academic Review**: Generate concise summaries and critical peer reviews of research papers, aiding in literature analysis and understanding.
     *   **Ollama Integration**: Seamlessly manages a local Ollama instance for efficient model inference, supporting a wide range of open-source language models.
 *   **Experimental Chatbots**: A collection of diverse chatbot scripts for exploring different AI models and conversational paradigms.
-*   **AI Visualizer**: Tools and scripts for visualizing AI-related data, concepts, and model outputs, enhancing understanding and interpretation.
+*   **AI Visualizer**: Tools and scripts for visualising AI-related data, concepts, and model outputs, enhancing understanding and interpretation.

 ## Screenshots